dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 unavailabilty.
 As such, it may be unnecessary to replicate these services if the primary interest is rolling upgrades.

-The following is a list of non-critical replicable services in dCache 2.16.
+The following is a list of non-critical replicable services in dCache 6.2.

+### `billing`

+To replicate the billing service, the underlying store should be shared, otherwise one risks potentially dispersing text records over several nodes.
+Hence, a shared rdbms database instance should be enabled.
+Absent a database, enabling kafka may offer an alternative to centralized record-keeping without the bottleneck of a single dCache service.

+### `cleaner`

+Cleaner is fully replicable.
+Several instances must share the same database.
+The configuration should be synchronized such that all instances are configured the same way.

 ### `admin`